MicrosoftDocs/cpp-docs/docs/mfc/reference/ctabctrl-class.md

 In addition to tab control styles, you can apply the following window styles to a tab control:

-- `WS_CHILD` Creates a child window that represents the tab control.
+- `WS_CHILD`: Creates a child window that represents the tab control.
 Cannot be used with the WS_POPUP style.
-- `WS_VISIBLE` Creates a tab control that is initially visible.
+- `WS_VISIBLE`: Creates a tab control that is initially visible.
-- `WS_DISABLED` Creates a window that is initially disabled.
+- `WS_DISABLED`: Creates a window that is initially disabled.
-- `WS_GROUP` Specifies the first control of a group of controls in which the user can move from one control to the next with the arrow keys.
-All controls defined with the `WS_GROUP` style after the first control belong to the same group.
-The next control with the `WS_GROUP` style ends the style group and starts the next group (that is, one group ends where the next begins).
+- `WS_GROUP`: Specifies the first control of a group of controls in which the user can move from one control to the next with the arrow keys.
+All controls defined with the `WS_GROUP`: style after the first control belong to the same group.
+The next control with the `WS_GROUP`: style ends the style group and starts the next group (that is, one group ends where the next begins).
-- `WS_TABSTOP` Specifies one of any number of controls through which the user can move by using the TAB key.
-The TAB key moves the user to the next control specified by the `WS_TABSTOP` style.
+- `WS_TABSTOP`: Specifies one of any number of controls through which the user can move by using the TAB key.
+The TAB key moves the user to the next control specified by the `WS_TABSTOP`: style.

 To create a tab control with extended window styles, call [`CTabCtrl::CreateEx`](#createex) instead of `Create`.